yalevras/obsidian/Brain/Work/Updating NISA Firmware.md

 ./nisa-apply-update -d /dev/MSICam -a 21 /tmp/(difffile)
-if it timed out, check update log to see if it update successfully do nisa-execute-command reboot instead of power cycle
+if it timed out, check update log to see if it update successfully do nisa-execute-command reboot instead of power cycle call ident and see that the revision has updated